scalabli/yadig/docs/reqcontext.rst

 After the request is dispatched and a response is generated and sent, the request context is popped, which then pops the application context.
-Immediately before they are popped, the :meth:`~Flask.teardown_request` and :meth:`~Flask.teardown_appcontext` functions are executed.
+Immediately before they are popped, the :meth:`~API.teardown_request` and :meth:`~API.teardown_appcontext` functions are executed.
 These execute even if an unhandled exception occurred during dispatch.